nens/kpi-almere-v2/README.md

 	npm run buck-trap -- -b release4.0

 The fixes and the CHANGELOG.md would have to be merged with master, which might give some merge conflicts.
 C'est la vie.

+If a release went wrong and you, don't worry just fix the error and run it again.
+It will bump the version again, but who cares.

 Deployment